ashfurrow/blog/source/blog/2018-04-25-electrodynamics.html.markdown

 I'm just so very tired of this conversation.
 Regularly, someone will reignite the discussion.
 But every time, people miss out on the bigger picture: whether or not you think developers _should_ use Electron, they _are_ using it.
 So ask yourself: why?
 Put yourself in their shoes, assume positive intent, try to understand what they're thinking, and please please please stay nonjudgemental.
 A few tips:

 - Don't remove their agency – "well Electron only makes sense for businesses."
-That dismissed entire groups of developers who _want_ to build Electron apps.
+That dismisses entire groups of developers who _want_ to build Electron apps.
 - Don't dismiss their technical decisions – "well they should just learn AppKit."
 The fact is, they aren't learning AppKit.
 Asking "why not?" is a much more interesting question than labelling them as lazy.
 - Don't be defensive – "well if Electron replaces native apps then what will happen to me?"
 That's jumping to a conclusion.
 No one is arguing that Electron will or should replace native apps.